 The RIC Act (1998) defines the powers and functions of the economic regulator of the electricity, water and wastewater sectors.
 The RIC commenced operations in 2001 and set out to carry out its mandate, in accordance with its parent legislation.
-By 2004, the RIC had established Quality of Service Standards for the electricity Transmission and Distribution Sector and by 2006, had successfully implemented its first Rate Determination for the Trinidad and Tobago

-Electricity Commission (T&TEC).
+By 2004, the RIC had established Quality of Service Standards for the electricity Transmission and Distribution Sector and by 2006, had successfully implemented its first Rate Determination for the Trinidad and Tobago Electricity Commission (T&TEC).
 By 2011, the RIC was well underway to complete its second review of rates for T&TEC when the process halted as a result of a question regarding the ability of the RIC to proceed with a rate review in the absence of subsidiary legislation.
-This issue has now been resolved.
+This issue has now been resolved and the regulator is in the process of conducting two rate reviews simultaneously; one for the electricity sector and one for the water and wastewater sectors.